Dr. Sidy Diallo completed on the mountains of Andorra the world best marathon.

 Update: August 18, 2022

-Folks, the Andorra Marathon is a 42.5 km (26.4 mi.) race in the mountainous Principality of Andorra, with 3,400 meters (11,155 ft) of total ascent, a 14-hour time limit and three cut-offs on the course that the participants have to reach within 5 hours and half, 8 hours, and 10 hours and half.
-Some hills are so steep that hooks and chains are installed to help participants move forward.
+The Andorra Marathon was a 42.5 km (26.4 mi.) race on the mountains of the Principality of Andorra, with 3,400 meters (11,155 ft) of total ascent, a 14-hour time limit and three cut-offs on the course that the participants had to reach within 5 hours and half, 8 hours, and 10 hours and half.
+Some hills are so steep that hooks and chains were installed to help participants move forward.
 It’s not usual to do mountaineering on a marathon.

-Although the Andorra Marathon is extremely challenging—compared for instance to the Boston Marathon—it’s just one of the junior races of the Andorra Ultra Trail, which includes a 233 km (145 mi.) race aptly named Eufòria, with 20,000 meters (65,617 ft) of total ascent and 5 peaks above 2,900 meters (9,514 ft).
-I did the Marathon of the Peaks with my friend Brent on July 16, 2016 (see all the results).
-Sadly, the organizers announced at the peak of the Covid-19 pandemic the discontinuation of the Andorra Ultra Trail.
+Although the Andorra Marathon was extremely challenging—compared for instance to the Boston Marathon—it was just one of the junior races of the Andorra Ultra Trail, which included a 233 km (145 mi.) race aptly named Eufòria, with 20,000 meters (65,617 ft) of total ascent and 5 peaks above 2,900 meters (9,514 ft).
+Sadly, due to the frenzy of the Covid-19 pandemic, the organizers decided to put an end to the Andorra Ultra Trail.

 The World Best Road Race